Damian Lundy

 Damian Lundy (1944–1997) was a religious brother of the de La Salle Order.
 He was born as Michael Lundy in Sowerby Bridge in Yorkshire on 21 March 1944.
-Some sources state he died in 1996, but others that it was in 1997 at the age of 53.
+Some sources state that he died in 1996, but others that it was in 1997 at the age of 53.
 He entered the De la Salle Brothers order in 1960.
 He is widely respected as a leading innovator in many forms of Catholic ministry and education in the UK.
-He is credited with devising the currently standard form of Catholic Residential Youth Work and for writing many popular hymns and prayers and leading seminars and conferences.
+He is credited with devising the current standard form of Catholic Residential Youth Work and for writing many popular hymns and prayers and leading seminars and conferences.